 Damaged engine mounts can lead to vibration and roughness felt in the steering wheel.
 A rattle in the dash and engine area may also be heard.
 Replacement of damaged mounts will commonly correct these issues.

 2001 Honda Civic RecallsFront Passenger Air Bag Defective

-This limited regional recall is for vehicles currently registered or first sold in Florida, Puerto Rico, Hawaii and the U.S. Virgin Islands, and equipped with Takata-brand air bag inflators.
-Upon deployment the driver and/or passenger airbag inflator could rupture, increasing the risk of personal injury.
-Honda dealers will replace the affected airbag inflator modules to correct this concern.
+This limited regional recall is for vehicles currently registered or first sold in southern Florida, along the Gulf Coast, Puerto Rico, Hawaii, the U.S. Virgin Islands, Guam, Saipan and American Samoa.
+Upon deployment the passenger airbag inflator could rupture, increasing the risk of personal injury.
+Dealers will replace the passenger side air bag inflator to correct this concern.